 It is a really versatile tool that's great for cutting curved shapes in wood or anything else that is not straight - when scribing timber to irregular shapes for example.

 It is also great for cutting things like kitchen worktops for hobs or sinks and for cutting letterboxes in doors.

-If you work on site in the UK then you'll want a 110v model that you use with a 110v transformer as 240v tools aren't usually allowed.
+If you work on a building site in the UK then you'll need a 110v model that you use with a 110v transformer or alternatively you can buy battery powered models as well.